Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Introduction

 In this work, we consider skew product maps preserving a uniformly contracting foliation.
 We show how it is possible, in a simple way, to define suitable spaces of signed measures (with an anisotropic norm) such that, under small regularity assumptions, the transfer operator associated to the dynamics has a spectral gap (in the sense given in Theorem \ref{spgap} ).
 This shows an exponential convergence to $0$ in a certain norm for the iteration of a large class of zero average measures by the transfer operator.
-We remark that in this approach the speed of this convergence can be quantitatively estimated, and depends on the rate of contraction of the stable foliation, the coefficients of the Lasota-Yorke inequality and the rate of convergence to equilibrium of the induced quotient map (see Remark \ref{quantitative2}).
-We also remark that in our approach we can deal with maps having $C^{1+\alpha }$ regularity, having unbounded derivatives, and where the singular set is parallel to the contracting direction, as it happen in the Lorenz-like maps we consider in Section \ref{last}.
+In this approach the speed of this convergence can be quantitatively estimated, and depends on the rate of contraction of the stable foliation, the coefficients of the Lasota-Yorke inequality and the rate of convergence to equilibrium of the induced quotient map (see Remark \ref{quantitative2}).
+We also remark that in our approach we can deal with piecewise continuous maps having piecewise $C^{1+\alpha }$ regularity, having unbounded derivatives, and where the discontinuity set is parallel to the contracting direction, as it happen in the Lorenz-like maps we consider in Section \ref{last}.
+These results allow to obtain in the second part of the paper a quantitative statistical stability estimate for deterministic perturbations of this kind of Lorenz-like systems.
+The result applies to deterministic perturbations of skew product maps with a piecewise expanding map on the base with $C^{2}$ branches and contracting behaviour on the fibers.
+Essentially the main theorem of the section states (see Theorem \ref {mainstat}) that the physical measure of the system varies with a modulus of continuity of the type $\delta \log (\delta )$ under perturbations of size $ \delta $ ( see Section \ref{realast} for precise statements and definitions) in a strong topology determined by a certain anisotropic space of signed measures which will be described below.
+It is worth to remark that this bound is also asymptotically optimal (see Remark \ref{opti}).